Academy of Interactive Technology: Motion capture

 The motion capture (or organic motion) is a markerless motion capture system that was designed and manufactured by Organic Motion of New York.
 This type of technology was the first of its kind implemented in Australia.
-The Motion Capture, aka MoCap, allows users to motion track and animate their 3D characters easily.
+The Motion Capture, MoCap, allows users to motion track and animate their 3D characters easily.

 Green Screen Room

 The Green Screen Room is a state of the art filming environment located on the Sydney campus.
 The space was launched on 28 May 2014 and allows students to extend their editing skills in Adobe Premiere and Adobe After Effects for Green Screen compositing.

 Controversies

 Wage underpayment

 In 2019 the Academy of Information Technology (AIT) admitted to its staff that they "may" have been paying casual educators below the Award rate.
 The National Tertiary Education Union (NTEU) estimated around 40 casual employees are affected by underpayment, which in some cases has employees receiving less than 50% of the Award rate for lectures.
 The underpayment case was settled for around $2million dollars for 83 current and former staff.
 CEO Glenn Elith apologised for the underpayment: "AIT sincerely regrets the underpayments of its valued and hard-working staff.
 AIT is committed to ensuring all staff are fully compensated and properly paid in future.
 Upon becoming aware of this matter, AIT’s academic staff were immediately informed and the company worked quickly to determine the back-payments required.
 AIT has been grateful for the constructive approach taken by NTEU in this matter, and respects its strong advocacy for their members.”